Sutter County Tobacco Control Program

 Exposure to secondhand smoke can lead to serious health problems including lung cancer, heart disease and stroke, and can make asthma worse in adults and children.
 It is especially dangerous for children as it can result in permanent damage to growing lungs, and cause respiratory illnesses like pneumonia, ear infections and sudden infant death syndrome (SIDS).
 Establishing #SMOKEFREE multi-unit housing would reduce secondhand smoke inhalation and help improve the health of children, adults, pets and employees living and working in multi-unit housing.

-Talk to your building manager about adopting a smokefree multi-unit housing policy.
+Talk to your building manager about adopting a smokefree multi-unit housing policy to protect residents, visitors and staff against secondhand smoke and reduce smoke-related maintenance and fire insurance costs.
 For more information and technical assistance call 530-822-7215 ext 276 or email Brian Cowan at [email protected]

 TOBACCO REPORT FINDS SUTTER COUNTY FAILING IN EFFORTS TO REDUCE TOBACCO-CAUSED DEATH AND DISEASE.